Bob-02/CS230-Project---Entreprenuerism-Ethics/README.md

 - Integrate Health Harvest with at least five popular fitness apps by the end of the second year.
 - Collaborate with two nutrition and weight management app providers by the end of the third year.

-Objective 4: Strengthen brand presence and recognition
-- Attend at least two industry conferences or trade shows per year to showcase the Health Harvest app.
-- Generate media coverage in at least five major health and wellness publications or websites by the end of the second year.
-- Collaborate with at least 10 fitness influencers on social media campaigns to promote the app by the end of the third year.

 ### Differentiation Strategies: These will help us to become different from the potential competitors.
 User Data Ownership: Emphasize the commitment to user data privacy and control, positioning Health Harvest as a trustworthy and transparent alternative to competitors.